solutionexchange/TemplateDependenceChecker/README.md

 This file contains the plugin script itself.
 Translate the german variables (lines 21-32) if necessary.

 The plugin must be run under an administrator account.
-Please enter the corresponding login data.
-This user must have the role "Administrator" and "Template
+Please enter the corresponding login data in lines 18+19.
-Editor" in all projects, and the number of allowed sessions should be set to at least 2.
+This user must have the role "Administrator" and "Template Editor" in all projects, and the number of allowed sessions should be set to at least 2.
+The user also must have access to all language variants in every project.
+If a language variant is denied for him, it will not occur in the report, and there will be no error message regarding this.

 ## How to use